Recommender systems based on graph embedding techniques: A comprehensive review: Discussions and outlook

-\textbf{What are promising strategies for protecting user privacy in the recommendation?} In practice, explicit interactions are one primary source for the recommendation, and side information like social networks is usually a key point in promoting recommendation performance.
-However, users might be loath to share with recommender systems their explicit interactions with items directly carrying preferences or their social networks, preventing their privacy data from leak and infringement by the public.
-For this reason, in the future, how to perceive user preferences from the frequency (e.g., click or play counts and viewing time) of implicit user-item interactions would be an essential focus.
-On the other hand, instead of escaping from utilizing such privacy-sensitive information, federated learning \cite{aledhari2020federated, mothukuri2021survey, zhang2021survey} is a promising strategy, which employs user's private data in distributed training for model parameters on user's local devices, and then uploads these learned parameters to the terminal server almost without carrying only privacy data.
-Since user's local devices could be poor in computing, efficient embedding techniques for large-scale data are necessary.
-Furthermore, once the explainable recommendation is realized, the elements of embeddings will be given practical meanings, which might be used to reason user's privacy information such as their preferences for items or anything like that.
-In this case, how to ensure transmission confidentiality seemly is a necessary issue on federated learning.
+In practice, explicit interactions and side information (like social networks) are common-used information for recommendation.
+However, one might be loath to share with recommender systems the two kinds of recommendation since his privacy could be leaked or even be infringed by others.
+From another perspective, perceiving user's preferences for items (\textit{i.e.}, explicit interactions) from the frequency of implicit user-item interactions (\textit{e.g.}, click or play counts and viewing time) would be a potential solution.
+On the other hand, instead of escaping from utilizing this privacy-sensitive information, federated learning \cite{aledhari2020federated, mothukuri2021survey, zhang2021survey} is also a promising solution, which can require for user's private data to train several distributed models on user's local devices and then upload the parameters of these learned models to a terminal server to support an aggregated big model.
+In this process, user's privacy remains on their own devices without being shared with the terminal server.
+Nevertheless, since user's local devices could lack enough computing efficiency for training a model, efficient embedding techniques for large-scale data are necessary for federated learning.